dense-analysis/ale/CONTRIBUTING.md

 Any options for linters should be set to some default value so it is always easy to see what the default is with `:echo g:ale...`.

+<a name="writing-documentation"></a>

+# 4. Writing Documentation

+If you are adding new linters, changing the API, adding new options, etc., you _must_ write some documentation describing it in the `doc/ale.txt` file.
+New linters _must_ be added to the `README.md` file too, so other users can get a quick overview of the supported tools.

+<a name="documenting-new-linters"></a>

+# 4.i Documenting New Linters

+If you add a new linter to the project, edit the table in the `README.md` file, and edit the list of linters at the top of the `doc/ale.txt` file.
+The linters should be sorted vertically in lexicographic (alphabetical) order by the programming language name or filetype, and the tools for each language should be sorted in lexicographic order horizontally.
+Sorting in this manner is a fair manner of presenting all of the information in an easy to scan way, without giving some unfair preference to any particular tool or language.

+<a name="editing-online-documentation"></a>

+# 4.ii Editing the Online Documentation

+The "online documentation" file used for this project lives in `doc/ale.txt`.
+This is the file used for generating `:help` text inside Vim itself.
+There are some guidlines to follow for this file.

+1. Keep all text within a column size of 79 characters, inclusive.
+2. Open a section with 79 `=` or `-` characters, for headings and subheadings.
+3. Sections should have a _single_ blank line before or after.
+4. Between descriptions of variables/functions/commands, use _two_ blank lines.
+5. Up-indent the description of a variable/function/command by two spaces.
+6. Place tags at the ends of lines, with the final characters on column 79.
+   All of the tags should line up perfectly on the same column as you scan down through the document.
+7. Keep the table of contents balanced so the longest tag link ends on column 79, and so all links line up perfectly on their first character, on the left.

+<a name="documenting-linter-options"></a>

+# 4.iii Documenting Linter Options

+For documenting new linter options, please add a new sub-section under the "Linter Specific Options" section describing all of the global options added for each linter, and what the default values of the options are.
+All global options for linters should be set to some default value.
+This will allow users to look up the default value easily by typing `:echo g:ale_...`.

+<a name="in-case-of-busses"></a>

+# 5. In Case of Busses

+Should the principal author of the ALE project and all collaborators with the required access needed to properly administrate the project on GitHub or any other website either perish or disappear, whether by tragic traffic accident or government adduction, etc., action should be taken to ensure that the project continues.
+If no one is left to administer the project where it is hosted, please fork the project and nominate someone capable to administer it.
+Preferably, in such an event, a single fork of the project will replace the original, and life will go on, except the life of whoever vanished, because then they will probably be dead.

+Should w0rp suddenly disappear, then he was probably killed in a traffic accident, or the government finally decided to kill him and make it look like suicide.
+In the latter event, please subvert said government and restore order to the universe, and ensure peace for mankind.